-In addition, the Academy's contracts with their Sponsor and Management Company require payment based on revenues received from the State.
-As discussed above, all ODE adjustments through fiscal year 2019 have been completed.
+In addition, the School's contracts with their Sponsor and Management Company require payment based on revenues received from the State.
+As discuss above, all ODE adjustments for fiscal year 2022 have been finalized.
 A reconciliation between payments previously made and the FTE adjustments has taken place with these contracts.

-NOTE 12 - TAX EXEMPT STATUS
+NOTE 10 - TAX EXEMPT STATUS